greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 ### <a id="ipc_object_removal"></a>IPC Object Removal

-Disable IPC object removal for RHEL 7.2 or CentOS 7.2, or Ubuntu.
+Deactivate IPC object removal for RHEL 7.2 or CentOS 7.2, or Ubuntu.
 The default `systemd` setting `RemoveIPC=yes` removes IPC connections when non-system user accounts log out.
 This causes the Greenplum Database utility `gpinitsystem` to fail with semaphore errors.
 Perform one of the following to avoid this issue.

 -   When you add the `gpadmin` operating system user account to the coordinator node in [Creating the Greenplum Administrative User](#topic23), create the user as a system account.
--   Disable `RemoveIPC`.
+-   Deactivate `RemoveIPC`.
 Set this parameter in `/etc/systemd/logind.conf` on the Greenplum Database host systems.

     ```
     RemoveIPC=no